rafaelh/CIPP-EU/GDPR.md

 Employee personal data collected through monitoring must be held securely, accessed only by those with a legitimate reason, and deleted once no longer needed.
 Monitoring must be necessary, proportional, transparent and legitimate in order to be lawful.

+# Security of Processing

+## Appropriate technical and organisational measures
+Article 32 requirest appropriate security measures to be put in place.
+Security measures should be appropriate to the risk.
+This should include:

+* Pseudonymisation and encryption
+* Ability to ensure Confidentiality, Integrity, Availability and Resilience
+* Ability to restore the availability and access to personal data
+* Process for regularly testing, assessing and evaluating

+## Engaging Processors
+Article 28 requires controllers to only use processors that use sufficient controls to meet GDPR requirements.
+Processing must occur under a contract.